Unknoob/OpenWeatherMapTest/README.md

  - Move the Models to the presenter because I think it makes more sense that way.
  - Do the Model > View binding on the presenter.
- - Force Touch on the List View Controller.
+ - Force Touch on the List View Controller to show more information.
  - Prettier UX.
  - Separate the API calls in another class.
  - Better error handling.
+ - Loading indicators.
+ - Code comments.
+ - Unit tests.
+ - UI tests.
  - ~~Learn how to format a README file.~~